connectedhealthcities/connectedhealthcities/_page_sections/footer_right.md

 #### Contact

 - Telephone: <a href="tel:+44 161 236 9740">+44 161 236 9740</a>
-- Email: Office (at) connectedhealthcities.org
+- Email: info (at) connectedhealthcities.org